JamesDaniel/laptop-scripts/README.md

    - This script will setup the private ssh key to ssh into a server.
  - gen_ssh_key.sh
    - This script will generate a public and private ssh key pair.
+ - rstudio_container_start.sh
+   - This script will start-up rstudio server in a docker container.
+It can be a accessed at: `http://localhost:3001/`

 ## Setup Instructions